tare/LuxGLM/LuxRep/README.md

 	1. Estimate experimental parameters from control cytosine data
 	2. Quantify methylation modification and identify differential methylation

-This documentation focus on 3
+This documentation focuses on 3

 ## Installation